-Organizing may be done manually on paper marked with a grid.
+Organizing can be done manually on paper marked with a grid.
 Alternatively, the same grid is available using an Excel spreadsheet on a computer.

-The first step is to work out for your calf enterprise the necessary critical control points to be swabbed for the ATP collection.
+The first step is to work out for your calf enterprise the necessary critical control points to swab for the ATP collection.
 I often use the list of points shown above at a starting point.
-I often add points where colostrum and milk contact is made - discharge surface of a feeding nozzle, underside of tank top used to transport milk.
-Note that my example is detailed enough so that samples will be taken from the same site every time.
+You may wish to add points where colostrum and milk contact is made - discharge surface of a feeding nozzle, underside of tank top used to transport milk.
+Note that my example above has enough detail so that samples can be taken from the same site every time.

-Then record each value for today in the next column.
+Then, record each value for today in the next column.
 Depending on the rate of failures (urgent need to improve cleaning procedures), sample again as needed to feel comfortable that cleaning is working.
+If all the values are lower than your threshold you may wish to wait two or three months before retesting.

-Record these values in the next column.
+When you test, again record these values in the next column.
 Note in my example, occasionally the values were very high indicating a major cleaning failure.

 On 1/26/2018 we had an astronomically high RLU at the ball end of the tube feeder (4837).
 The small brush used to clean the inside of the tube was missing - we replaced the brush - in March the reading was back down to 12.